AurysSilinga/i16sim/README.rst

 --------------------

 You can watch step-by-step guides to installing the package and using the features.
-The  `videos <https://github.com/AurysSilinga/i16sim/tree/main/videos>`_ are available on GitHub
+The  `videos <https://github.com/AurysSilinga/i16sim/tree/main/videos>`_ are available on GitHub.

 Documentation
 =======================